mozillahispano/mozilla-hispano.org/wp-content/plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.5.3
+* Fixed bug in Test Notification which failed to incorporate %POST_AUTHOR% keyword.
+* Replaced bold font in Email-Users Info meta box on settings page.

 = Version 4.5.2
 * Added Dashboard Widget to report number of users who accept each type of email and default settings.
 * Added Message to Settings page to warn Admin when no users will not receive emails.